Mswali-code/odin-recipes/README.md

-#Odin recipes
+Mswali's Odin Recipes

-This project is meant to touch base on my current html knowledge.
+This is my very first Odin assignment, meant as a touch base on my HTML skills.
-I create an html file for a recipe,add links and descriptive images to the page.
+I have created a simple recipe web page featuring my fav dishes.
+Fan way to dive into the world of HTML!